 We realized that the closing of most of these business areas was key to regaining the aspects of the business that we loved, so as of early 2007, we closed the mail order and retail store.

 In our licensed separate commercial kitchen, we are now a wedding and special occasion cake studio, with all items being produced by order only.
-Amy is able to spend more time doing the parts she loves, we were able to complete our family with the adoption of our youngest son fromEthiopiain spring of 2009, and we are able to enjoy life together as a family (a rarity in the food service business!)
+Amy is able to spend more time doing the parts she loves, our house has grown to 5 members, and we are able to enjoy life together as a family (a rarity in the food service business!)

 A word from Amy:

 I have been baking professionally for over 25 years (I just hope I don’t look old enough for that).
 I have a degree in Baking and Pastry Arts from the world renowned Johnson and Wales University, and I love to further my creative and technical skills with art classes, as well as her cake decorating skills with respected artists in the field such as Kerry Vincent (plus it is a good tax write off for a vacation!)

 I often see other bakeries touting their previous education in art, architecture or some other field.
 I wouldn’t hire a baker to design my house, and I wouldn’t want an architect to bake me a cake!
 I went to culinary school, I have worked in many facets of food service for over 3 decades, and have a passion for recipe development and baking chemistry.
 I also love art and have taken many classes as well as spent many years practicing it in edible forms.
 I feel this is the best foundation for a cake artist.